Berlin Ringbahn: Reunification

 More than 12 years after the fall of the Wall, the last gap of the S-Bahn between Westhafen, Wedding and Gesundbrunnen, was fully restored on 16 June 2002.
 Promotional material for the reopening referred this as the "Wedding Day," an allusion to the English word "wedding."
-Services operated under the "screw concept," as trains entered the ring from the south at Neukölln and circled around it one and the half times, at the time the trip around the ring could not be achieved in less than 63 minutes.
+Services operated under the "screw concept," as trains entered the ring from the south at Neukölln and circled around it one and a half times, at the time the trip around the ring could not be achieved in less than 63 minutes.

 Since 28 May 2006, circular service has been operated as lines S41 (clockwise) and S42 (anticlockwise).
 Trains take around 60 minutes, running every five minutes in peak hours and every ten minutes between the peaks, and in the evenings, using the greatly accelerated 481/482 series trains.
 Some sections of the ring are used by other lines.
 On the southern ring from the Görlitz line in the southeast, line S47 terminates at Hermannstraße, S46 at Westend and S45 at Berlin Südkreuz station, with some terminating at Bundesplatz.
 On the eastern section of the ring, lines S8, S85 and S9 operate between Schönhauser Allee and Treptower Park.